stablekernel/aqueduct/aqueduct/templates/db_and_auth/README.md

 {"id":1,"username":"bob roy"}
 ```

-### Delete a User (DELETE /users/[id])
+### Delete a User (DELETE /users/[:id])

 For this example, we will delete our User.
 We can only delete our own user.
-So we will need 2 things to be in sync, namely the `id` of the user and the `access_token` for that user.
-In our case, user `bob roy` has `access_token` of `cUXqbTn0DIogyzq80jl2FHmCBa8BvIAy`.
-So here is the CURL command:
+So we will need 2 things to be in sync, the `id` of the user and the `access_token` for that user.

 ```
-curl -X GET http://localhost:8888/users/1 -H 'Authorization: Bearer cUXqbTn0DIogyzq80jl2FHmCBa8BvIAy'
+curl -X GET http://localhost:8888/users/1 -H 'Authorization: Bearer <access_token>'
 ```

 For this command, there is no CURL output.
 To validate the record is deleted, try fetching it again with `GET /users/1`.